Understanding The California Family Rights Act

 For an employer to tamper with this employee right in any way would carry serious consequences, including money damages.
 If your Central Coast company has been accused of a CFRA irregularity of any kind by an employee, you need experienced employer legal defense representation in your corner — and you need it now.

-At the Anticouni & Associates law firm in Santa Barbara, our founding attorney Bruce Anticouni offers every benefit of his 48 years of employment law experience.
+At the Anticouni & Ricotta law firm in Santa Barbara, our founding attorney Bruce Anticouni offers every benefit of his 48 years of employment law experience.
 He leads a team of lawyers that is dedicated to putting any employer legal crisis behind you, with your rights and reputation left intact.

 Do you represent a corporate, governmental, nonprofit or religious organization with 50 or more full- or part-time employees?
 Is that organization with a worker whose unpaid family leave has allegedly been disrespected, ignored or abused?
 Did an employee fail to submit reasonable written notice of the need for family leave?
 Are you being accused of failure to partially contribute financially to the plan?